dalemusser/spot-python-dev-environ/README.md

 3. Activate the virtual environment and install the Boston Dynamics packages.

 Activate the virtual environment.
-The assumption below is that the current directory is the project folder.
+The assumption below is that the current directory is the project folder ("spotdev").

 >source ./.venv/bin/activate